Wayne-Ca/unpack/README.md

 Watch this space as I will be publishing more data and information about decode and it's outstanding issue with record (complex type) statements.

 I am still learning to use git, so there may be times when an update isn't here when I thought it was.

+All of these files are text files.
+You will need to pack them with Basic09 to have stand-alone apps.

+The application:

+decode.B09
+defVars.B09
+buildSrc.B09
+instruction.B09

+setOpts.B09

+Other tools:

+createDB.B09 - create a fresh database (used when the InitDB file is modified to create a new database) readVars.B09 - reads the contents of the variables file readLins.B09 - reads the contents of the line numbers file readInitDB.B09 - reads the contents of the InitDB file

+Documents:

+README.md - This file
+gap.txt - DSAT issue explanation
+types.txt - record (complex type) identification issue explanation